michaelmcandrew/civicrm-buildkit-docker/README.md

 ### UID and GID conflicts

 The mounts we use for `/buildkit/build` and `/extra` share UIDs and GIDs between the host and container.
 The container expects them to both be 1000.
-If you want to use a different UID or GID (e.g. because your user does not ahve a UID and GID of 1000, you can create a custom image that passes BUILDKIT_UID and BUILDKIT_GID as arguments.
+If you want to use a different UID or GID (e.g. because your user does not have a UID and GID of 1000, you can create a custom image that passes BUILDKIT_UID and BUILDKIT_GID as arguments.

 ## Custom images